‘Wow it must be really frustrating’, they say.

 So what do I decide?
 Is it worth risking another bump?
 The months are quickly passing and the reality of being locked out of Norway if I leave unvaccinated and without my second year of residency visa, is starting to look very real.
 Do I wait until later in the year when vaccinated people might have more freedom of movement?
 Do I risk not being able to get a Power of Attorney arranged in Australia in time to sign the mortgage papers on the property I bought middle of last year, scheduled to be completed at the end of this year?
 It’s not a straight forward question of do I want to go anymore – it’s do I need to go, and at what financial and mental cost is this game of Russian Roulette going to take?

 So I ring the airline to find out when the next flight to Perth is, and whether it’ll be within a sensible timeframe to get to Australia and back to Norway before my residency permit expires.
 Middle of June.
 Too late.
 So I ask what the refund or voucher situation is.
-They can’t tell me because the Doha Office is closed and they need the original ticket information (which I had to pay $800 for the privilege of splitting into a new booking so as to be able to change dates in January, because the travel agent declared bankruptcy).
+They can’t tell me because the Doha Office is closed and they need the original ticket information (which I had to pay $800 for the privilege of splitting into a new booking so as to be able to change dates in January, because the travel agent, STA Travel went bankrupt); and there’s no exemptions from Qatar, even though they’re the ones that kept bumping me, which is the reason that taking the flight they offered to Brisbane doesn’t really work.

 That kind of mental and emotional load for months on end, takes its toll.
 I started this ‘what if’ game in March last year when sitting on a rooftop after delivering some teacher training with old friend Cat from Bali.
 Surely it won’t go on for more than a few months right?